$5,000 Relocation Assistance Package Plus $5,000 Sign-on-Bonus Available

 When do the learners become full-time hospital employees?

 All learners will transition to the facilities payroll following successful completion of the 13-week StaRN program.

-Does a candidates need to have their nursing license to enter the program?
+Does a candidate need to have nursing license to enter the program?

 To enter the StaRN program, all candidates must complete a nursing curriculum at an accredited school of nursing, obtain an ATT letter to sit for licensure exam or have an approved temporary or permanent license.